 Medici popes directed Church policy, appointed family members to key positions, and used papal power to strengthen their dynasty.

-The Medici dynasty’s involvement in controversies, including conspiracies and political intrigue, made them both admired and feared throughout Europe.
+The Medici dynasty’s involvement in controversies, including conspiracies and political intrigue, made them admired and feared throughout Europe.

 Their use of power led to artistic growth during the Italian Renaissance, with Florence becoming a cultural and religious hub for the Catholic Church.